 Data science often serves to revamp processes and change work environments in multiple departments.
 You're looking to change the core methods by which they operate.
 So if you fail to include your team members in the process, you risk that the digital transformation doesn't proceed as smoothly as you wish.
-Change management is a key component of any project that aims to revolutionize the way people work.
-Involving team members early one also gives you this advantage: they know best which questions to ask and what kind of data they need to support their decision-making processes.
+Change management is a key component of any project aiming to revolutionize people's work.
+Involving team members early also gives you this advantage: they know best which questions to ask and what kind of data they need to support their decision-making processes.

 It's not a silver bullet

 In reality, data science is a never-ending process of learning and optimization.
-Technological solutions aggregate and analyze data to produce recommendations which are then tested through the implementation.
+Technological solutions aggregate and analyze data to produce recommendations tested through implementation.
 But that's not the end of it.
-Even if the results of the initial recommendations are satisfying, don't stop there.
-If you want to continue growing, you'll have to carry out this process many times.
+Even if the results of the initial recommendations are satisfying, continue.
+To continue growing, you'll have to carry out this process many times.
 And that's something you should keep in mind before teaming up with experienced technology partners.

 Stay involved in the process